Brachiopod: Modern classification

 Genetic analysis performed since the 1990s has extended the understanding of the relationship between different organisms.
 It is now clear the brachiopods do not belong to the Deuterostomia (such as echinoderms and chordates) as was hypothesized earlier, but should be included in the broad group Protostomia, in a subgroup now called Lophotrochozoa.
 Although their adult morphology seems rather different, the nucleotide sequence of the 18S rRNA indicates that the phoronids (horseshoe worms) are the closest relatives of the inarticulate brachiopods, more so than articulate brachiopods.
 For now, the weight of evidence is inconclusive as to the exact relations within the inarticulates.
 Consequently, it has been suggested to include horseshoe worms in the Brachiopoda as a class named Phoronata (B.L.Cohen & Weydmann) in addition to the Craniata and Lingulata, within the subphylum Linguliformea.
 The other subphylum, Rhynchonelliformea contains only one extant class, which is subdivided into the extant orders Rhynchonellida, Terebratulida and Thecideida.

-Extinct orders
+Orders

 This shows the taxonomy of brachiopods down to the order level, including extinct groups, which make up the majority of species.
 Extinct groups are indicated with a (†) symbol: